wcarhart/willcarh.art/content/blog/the-easy-way-to-add-dark-mode-to-your-website.md

 ### Conclusion
 With a few simple steps, we have a robust way of implementing dark mode for any website.
 You can access the full code from this post in [this JSFiddle](https://jsfiddle.net/wcarhart/kzgr1tja/40/) or [this repository](https://github.com/wcarhart/willcarh.art-snippets/tree/master/the-easy-way-to-add-dark-mode-to-your-website).
 The content of this tutorial is almost verbatim what I use for [willcarh.art]({{sys:home}}).
-If you'd like to see it in action, check out its [repository](https://github.com/wcarhart/willcarh.art), or simply press `⌘+i` or `Ctrl+i`.
+If you'd like to see it in action, click the icon in the top right of the webpage, check out its [repository](https://github.com/wcarhart/willcarh.art), or simply press `⌘+i` or `Ctrl+i`.

 =🦉